 The Process Technology Program at Victoria College prepares students for a career as a process technician or operator.
-Process technicians are trained to operate, analyze, and troubleshoot industrial processes to produce products safely and efficiently.
-They gather information using instrumentation that monitors process conditions such as pressure, temperature, level, and flow rates.
+Process technicians are trained to operate, analyze, and troubleshoot industrial processes in order to produce products safely and efficiently.
+They gather information using instruments that monitor process conditions such as pressure, temperature, level, and flow rates.
 They operate various types of mechanical equipment, such as pumps, valves, and compressors, and apply quality principles to produce products that meet customer specifications.

 Process technicians may work both indoors and outdoors alongside chemical engineers, maintenance personnel, and other professionals.
 They will be expected to use their knowledge of computers, math, physics, and chemistry to monitor and troubleshoot plant operations.
-Skills that are taught that are necessary to succeed as a process technician include effective communication, reading and writing clearly and concisely, how to give oral presentations, and techniques to exercise effective listening.
+Strong communication skills are also required, as well as the ability to write, give oral presentations, and exercise effective listening skills in order to succeed as a process technician.

-Upon successful completion of the Process Technology Program, students will be prepared to work as a process technician in any of the various local industries, including petrochemical plants and refineries, oil and gas production, and power generation.
+Upon successful completion of the Process Technology Program, students will receive an Associate of Applied Science degree and be prepared to work as a process technician in any of the various local industries, including petrochemical plants and refineries, oil and gas production, and power generation.

-Students are encouraged to concentrate on obtaining a certificate during the first year (fall/spring semesters) to ensure a solid technical foundation should an employment opportunity become available that will accept a certificate instead of an AAS.
-To complete a certificate in two semesters, students MUST take PTAC 1302, 1410, and 1432 in the Fall and PTAC 2438, 2420, and 2446 in the Spring.
+Students are encouraged to concentrate on obtaining a certificate during the first year (fall/spring semesters) to ensure a solid technical foundation should an employment opportunity become available.
+To complete in two semesters, students MUST take PTAC 1302, 1410 and 1432 in the Fall and PTAC 2438, 2420 and 2446 in the Spring.

 Program curriculum, course identifications, titles, and descriptions are subject to change and approval of the Texas Higher Education Coordinating Board.
-For current curriculum or more information visit www.VictoriaCollege.edu/ProcessTechnology, call (361) 582-2568, or email Fred.Chastain@VictoriaCollege.edu.
+For current curriculum or more information visit www.VictoriaCollege.edu/ProcessTechnology, call (361) 582-2568 or email Fred.Chastain@VictoriaCollege.edu.